Feyn

 Arguments:

-stypes -- An optional map from register names to semantic types.
+stypes {Optional[Dict[str, str]]} -- An optional map from input names to semantic types.
+If None, it will automatically infer the stypes based on the data. (default: {None})

 Returns: